arielf/cuts/README.md

 0 aa 1 bbbbbbb 2

 #
-# -- cuts accepts perl regexes for delimiters
+# -- cuts accepts perl regexps for delimiters
-#    in this case, we set delimiter regex to any sequence of non-digits
+#    in this case, we set delimiter regexp to any sequence of non-digits
 #
 $ cuts -d '[^0-9]+' 1 012.regex
 1